 min read

 Back in early 2021, Mastercard introduced revised rules for its card issuers in the European region, known as AN 4569 Revised Standards for the Display of Enhanced Merchant Data.
-They introduce standards for so-called enriched payment data, which must now be provided by all card issuers of the global payment network in selected countries.
+They introduce standards for so-called enriched payment data, which must now be provided by all card issuers of the global payment network in selected countries to follow mandate compliance.

 What does this Standard mean in practice?